The File Menu

 The Extras menu contains the names of patches that you can use for reference or utility purposes.

-The top portion of menu lists patchers that are provided with Max.
+The top portion of the menu lists patchers that are provided with Max.
 The remainder provides a listing of all extras patchers provided by packages.

 |Technical Notes||Technical Notes|